mrlhansen/release_monitor/README.md

 This section contains a short description of the different backends and how they are used in the configuration file.

 ### GitHub
-This backend uses the GitHub API to retrieve information about tags for given repository.
+This backend uses the GitHub API to retrieve information about tags for the given repository.
 * **owner**: Username of the repository owner.
-* **repo**: Name of the repository
+* **repo**: Name of the repository.
 * **regexp**: Optional regexp pattern for filtering the version tag.
 It should contain a single capture group for the version string.

 ### Folder
-This backend scans a list of files/packages using the specified regexp pattern and find the newest version of that package by looking at the associated date.
+This backend scans a list of files/packages using the specified regexp pattern and finds the newest version of that package by looking at the associated date.
 * **name**: Name of the software.
 * **info**: Optional URL for the software, which will be exported as part of the metrics.
 * **path**: URL for the list of files.
-* **regexp**: Regexp pattern for software package we are checking.
+* **regexp**: Regexp pattern for the software package we are checking.
 It should contain a single capture group for the version string.

 ### Regexp
 This backend does a simple regexp of the entire file and reports the first match as the latest release.
-There is a regexp both for the version string and the release date, both of which must be found in the file, otherwise no metrics will be generated.
+There is a regexp for both the version string and the release date, both of which must be found in the file, otherwise no metrics will be generated.
 * **name**: Name of the software.
 * **info**: Optional URL for the software, which will be exported as part of the metrics.
 * **path**: URL for the page/file we are searching in.